A Clownish Gladiator.

 At first, it was called the bull and terrier dog.
 Like Bulldogs of the time, they were used to bait bulls.
 When bull baiting was outlawed, they moved into the pits and became known as a fierce dog fighter.
 He was strong, yet agile and determined if not downright tenacious.

-As dog fighting was abolished, some bull terrier owners turned to the show ring which was very popular in the late 1800s.
+As dog fighting was abolished, some of these terrier owners turned to the show ring which was very popular in the late 1800s.

 They began to concentrate more on the dog’s appearance than his fighting skills.